-Sections 17, 21 and 28 of this bill require a peer recovery support specialist or peer recovery support specialist supervisor to report: (1) the abuse, neglect, exploitation, isolation or abandonment of an older person or vulnerable person; (2) the abuse or neglect of a child; and (3) violations of statutes or regulations governing nursing.
-If a peer recovery support specialist or peer recovery support specialist supervisor is reported to have abused, neglected, exploited, isolated or abandoned an older person or vulnerable person, section 18 of this bill requires the submission of the information in the report to the Division.
-Sections 17, 23-25, 28 and 34 of this bill revise certain terminology to conform to terminology related to peer recovery support, as used in sections 2-15 of this bill.
-Sections 29-31 of this bill exempt peer recovery support specialists and peer recovery support specialist supervisors from provisions governing certain other professions related to behavioral health.
-Section 37 of this bill makes conforming changes to remove obsolete definitions.
+Sections 17, 21 and 28 of this bill require a certified peer recovery support specialist or certified peer recovery support specialist supervisor to report: (1) the abuse, neglect, exploitation, isolation or abandonment of an older person or vulnerable person; (2) the abuse or neglect of a child; and (3) violations of statutes or regulations governing nursing.
+If the Division certifies peer recovery support specialists and peer recovery support specialist supervisors pursuant to sections 9 and 31.5 and a peer recovery support specialist or peer recovery support specialist supervisor is reported to have abused, neglected, exploited, isolated or abandoned an older person or vulnerable person, section 18 of this bill requires the submission of the information in the report to the Division.
+[Sections 17, 23-25, 28 and 34 of this bill revise certain terminology to conform to terminology related to peer recovery support, as used in sections 2-15 of this bill.]
+Section 25 of this bill makes a conforming change to reflect the replacement of the requirement that peer support recovery organizations must be licensed with a requirement that peer recovery support specialists and peer recovery support specialist supervisors must be certified.
+Sections 29-31 of this bill exempt certified peer recovery support specialists and certified peer recovery support specialist supervisors from provisions governing certain other professions related to behavioral health.
+[Section 37 of this bill makes conforming changes to remove obsolete definitions.1

 Existing law requires the Council to Establish Academic Standards for Public Schools to establish standards of content and performance for certain subjects, including health and science.
-(NRS 389.520) If the standards of content and performance for any subject include information concerning substance misuse or substance use disorders, section 19 of this bill requires any instruction, curriculum or program concerning substance misuse and substance use disorders to be evidence-based.
-Section 19 also requires the Department of Education to develop, maintain and publish a list of evidence-based curricula and programs concerning substance misuse and substance use disorders.
-Section 32 of this bill requires the board of trustees of each school district and the governing body of each charter school to submit to the Legislative Committee on Education a report that describes any curriculum or program concerning substance misuse or substance use disorders used or offered in the school district or charter school, as applicable, during the 2021-2022 school year.
+(NRS 389.520) [If the standards of content and performance for any subject include information concerning substance misuse or substance use disorders, section 19 of this bill requires any instruction, curriculum or program concerning substance misuse and substance use disorders to be evidence based.]
+Existing regulations establish standards of content and performance for health in the sixth, seventh and eighth grades and high school that include instruction related to substance use, misuse and abuse.
+(NAC 389.381, 389.455) Section [19 also] 18.5 of this bill requires the Department of Education to develop, maintain and publish a list of evidence-based curricula and programs concerning substance misuse and substance use disorders.
+Section 32 of this bill requires the board of trustees of each school district and the governing body of each charter school to submit to the Legislative Committee on Education a report that describes any curriculum or program concerning substance misuse or substance use disorders used or offered in the school district or charter school, as applicable, during the [2021-2022] 2020-2021 school year.

-Section 20 of this bill requires the board of trustees of each school district and the governing body of each charter school that operates a middle school, junior high school or high school to ensure that the school district or charter school participates in the Youth Risk Behavior Surveillance System developed by the Centers for Disease Control and Prevention of the United States Department of Health and Human Services, which is a system pursuant to which a survey is administered every other year to a sampling of pupils in grades 6 to 12, inclusive, to collect data concerning health-risk behaviors by such pupils.
-Section 20 also authorize: (1) the parent or guardian of a pupil who is an unemancipated minor to refuse consent to the administration of the survey to the pupil; and (2) a pupil to refuse to participate in the survey.
+Section 20 of this bill requires the board of trustees of each school district and the governing body of each charter school that operates a middle school, junior high school or high school to ensure that the school district or charter school participates in the biennial survey administered pursuant to the Youth Risk Behavior Surveillance System developed by the Centers for Disease Control and Prevention of the United States Department of Health and Human Services, which is a system pursuant to which a survey is administered every other year to a sampling of pupils in grades 6 to 12, inclusive, to collect data concerning health-risk behaviors by such pupils.
+Section 20 also authorizes: (1) the parent or guardian of a pupil who is an unemancipated minor to refuse consent to the administration of the survey to the pupil; and (2) a pupil to refuse to participate in the survey.